cs1730/csx730-uthread/README.md

 itself.
 This is just a suggestion--it's not a requirement, but it may simply some of your scheduling logic simpler.

+The interface for the functions in this project is intentionally similar to the one provided by `pthreads`.
+To test your project, you might first try some simple programs that use `pthreads`, then try the same program using your project functions instead.
+Don't try to overcomplicate it.
+We really just want to make sure that you can give the illusion of parallelism via repeated user-mode context switches.

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project